 Admissions - First Year

 Thank you for your interest in Western Law!
-We look forward to receiving an application from you!
+We look forward to receiving an application from you.
 Eligibility requirements for our JD program are as follows.
+For information on the Application Process, visit this webpage

 Academics

-A minimum of three years of full-time undergraduate pre-law university education is required (defined as 30 semestered courses).
+A minimum of two years of full-time undergraduate university education (in any program) is required for all applicants (defined as 20 semestered courses).
 However, most of our incoming students have four-year degrees.

 A full course load (defined as 5 courses per term) is preferred and will be given priority.
 Research and writing experience, and graduate education, are also positive factors we will consider.